Home » 30 Minute Meals » Balsamic Cranberry Chicken Skillet

-This simple Cranberry Chicken Skillet takes about 25 minutes and is absolutely irresistible thanks to a bit of balsamic vinegar and brown sugar.
+This simple cranberry chicken skillet takes about 25 minutes and is absolutely irresistible thanks to a bit of balsamic vinegar and brown sugar.
 It’s cozy and easy to make yet elevated.
 A fall and winter dinner winner!

 Cast iron skillet containing a balsamic cranberry chicken dish garnished with fresh thyme and rosemary.

-Cranberries are such a festive ingredient and in such abundant supply for most Americans throughout the fall and winter months.
+Cranberries are such a festive ingredient and in abundant supply for most Americans throughout the fall and winter months.
 It seems like a shame to relegate them exclusively to cranberry sauce for the holidays, as delicious as that is.
 You may not think of them as a weeknight dinner ingredient, but I’m here to tell you they ought to be!

 This easy chicken dinner is a total snap to throw together, but something about the combination of brilliant red cranberries and rich green herbs makes it seem totally elegant and elevated.
 And of course it tastes every bit as good as it looks!